What Are Dental Onlays?

 How Long Do Onlays Last?

 A dental onlay can last 10 to 15 years or more.
-The lifetime of an onlay may be affected by many factors; such as where it is in the mouth and how you take care of your mouth at home.
+The lifetime of an onlay may be affected by many factors, such as where it is in the mouth and how you take care of your mouth at home.
 Do you keep your cleaning appointments with your hygienist according to your specific dental regimen after treatment?
-All these factors play a role in how long any dental procedure will last.
+All these factors affect how long any dental procedure will last.

 What Do Dental Onlays Look Like?

 Once an onlay is in place, it will look like your natural teeth.
-Dr. Slepchik will take into account the colour, size, shape etc of the surrounding teeth to make sure it matches.
+Dr. Slepchik will consider the surrounding teeth's colour, size, shape, etc., to ensure they match.

 Maintaining Your Onlays